exercism/generic-track/CHECKLIST.md

 It is also the place where we'll regularly post the things we're working on.
 To get access to this workspace, please email erik@exercism.io.

-## Installation and dependencies
+## Select programming language variant (if applicable)

-Before you can start implementing exercises, you'll need to make some decisions.
+Some programming languages have multiple variants.
+If that is the case, we should decide upon one variant that we'll support.

-1. Which variant of the programming language to support (if there are multiple).
+Ignore this step if your languages does _not_ have multiple variants.

-1. Which testing framework to use.
+## Select testing framework

 All of the exercises are based on providing a failing test suite for people to run and make pass, so we need to pick a testing framework.
 If there are multiple testing frameworks available, we'll need to figure out which one is the best fit.